 As a wedding photographer, meeting with clients who want something vastly different to what I offer can be one of the most frustrating experiences, and quickly dampens my enthusiasm for working with a particular couple.
 If you don’t know anything about my work, it’s probably wasting both of our time for me to meet with you.

-Just as you’re trying to decide if I am the perfect photographer for you, I’m trying to decide if you’re the right client for me.
+Just as you’re trying to decide if they’re the perfect photographer for you, they may also be trying to decide if you’re the right client for them.

 A good photographer won’t accept a booking from someone they clash with.

 OK, so you’ve done your homework.
 But you still have some questions about how the photographer works on the day.
 This is great!